Deacon Chairman’s Report

 - Unity: Preserving the spirit of peace in our church

 - Purpose: Supporting the purposes and direction of our church

 - Service: Serving effectively on a Deacon Ministry Team

 - Doctrine Presenting sound Christian teaching to everyone

-There are currently 72 Active Deacons.
-Each Active Deacon serves on at least one of eight Deacon Ministry Teams.
+Currently, there are 74 Active Deacons with most serving on at least one of eight Deacon Ministry Teams.
 Each team has specific areas of responsibility.
-Many teams include non-Deacons, who serve as valuable contributing team members.
-Our Associate Pastor Clif Cummings facilitates and assists the Deacon Team Ministry Coordinators and members of each Ministry Team.
+Many teams include members who are not deacons, but who serve as valuable contributing team members.
+Associate Pastor, Clif Cummings facilitates and assists the Deacon Ministry Team Coordinators and members of each Ministry Team.